Today is the day for the

 then trimmed up later)

-You will need my Sew-In Interfacing.
+You will need 2 packs of my Sew-In Interfacing.

 Since starting my sew alongs that use

 my easy applique method...